Introduction

 - Strict eligibility for international applicants

-- Do not apply to too many lenders at once
+- Avoid applying to too many lenders at the same time

 Common Reasons for Loan Rejection